svaningelgem/location_ipfire_db_reader/README.md

 is_drop: False
 ```

+## Exceptions
+All exceptions within this package will inherit from `LocationIPFireDBReaderException`.
+So if you want a blanket-capture-all.
+That's what you'll need.

+However, these are more fine-tuned versions:
+- `UnknownASNName`: will be raised when an ASN is found, but there is no known name for it.
+- `IPAddressError`: will be raised when an IP lookup fails.
+This happens with reserved IPs so far.

 ## Developers information
 (or more accurately named: _information for myself at a future point in time_ 😎)